-The flight organ of insects has uniquely evolved when compared to that of other various flying animals on earth,.
-Despite over two centuries of debate, the evolutionary origin of insect wings are still an enigma; one which we are trying to decipher it by the use of evo-devo methods.
+The flight organs of insects have uniquely evolved when compared to that of other various flying animals on earth.
+Despite more than two centuries of debate, the evolutionary origin of insect wings is still an enigma; one which we are trying to decipher by the use of evo-devo methods.
 In Drosophila melanogaster, the wing master gene vestigial (vg) and its interaction partner scalloped (sd) play pivotal roles in the formation of wing field identity.
 For this reason, these genes are ideal research candidates in the investigation of wing origin and evolution.

 One way to identify the structure from which insect wings first evolved is to explore the function of "wing" genes in ancestral wingless (apterygote) species.
 To achieve this end, we chose the firebrat, Thermobia domestica, as a model (Figure 1A).
 T. domestica belongs to Thysanura, which is phylogenetically the closest extant relative of winged (pterygote) insects, thus making it ideal for elucidating wing origin.
-We cloned vg and sd orthologs from T. domestica (Td-vg and Td-sd), and we developed RNA interference (RNAi) based methods for T. domestica to examine the functions of these genes.
+We cloned vg and sd orthologs from T. domestica (Td-vg and Td-sd), and developed RNA interference (RNAi) based methods for T. domestica to examine the functions of these genes.
 We are currently testing the functional effects of altered transcription for each of these wing genes in ancestrally wingless firebrats.
-In addition, we are performing comparative analyses of the function of these same genes in "primitively winged" (hemimetabolous) insects (Figure 1B) to obtain additional clues relevant to the understanding of the origin and evolution of insect wings.
+Furthermore, we are performing comparative analyses of the function of these same genes in "primitively winged" (hemimetabolous) insects (Figure 1B) to obtain additional clues relevant to us understanding the origin and evolution of insect wings.